circonus/docs/content/circonus/on-premises/roles-services/broker.md

 # Broker

-A broker is a combination of two services: noitd and jezebel.
+The broker is implemented as the "noitd" service.

 ## noitd